verda-cloud/batch-jobs-example/README.md

 A simple example app for containers batch jobs.

-This application provides a single API endpoint that can simulate various job execution times and failure scenarios.
+This application provides an API endpoint that can simulate various job execution times and failure scenarios.

 ## Purpose